celantur/SDKExample/README.md

 - `v6-static-fp32.onnx.enc`: Encrypted model.
 - `image.jpg`: Test images.

+In case you were provided with some custom models, such as less-precise but faster models, your model name can be different.

 You can change the file names in the source code.

 ### Executables